uidaholib/main-web-redesign_draft/content/studio/tutorials/podcasting.md

 gallery: true
 ---

-In this tutorial, we will cover the basics of using the open-source software [Audacity](https://www.audacityteam.org/){:target="_blank" rel="noopener"} to record and edit a podcast.
+In this tutorial, we will cover the basics of using the open-source software [Audacity](https://www.audacityteam.org/){:target="_blank" rel="noopener"} and audio interface Scarlett 18i20 in the Studio to record and edit a podcast.

 ## 1. Preparation
 {:.h3}